Two point functions and quantum fields in the anti-de Sitter universe: Green functions, Schwinger functions and Wick rotations

 is the Schwinger function of a $(d-1)$-dimensional massive Euclidean scalar field and $\k_{\scriptscriptstyle{E}}\x_{\scriptscriptstyle{E}}= \k^0_{\scriptscriptstyle{E}}\x^0_{\scriptscriptstyle{E}}+\ldots +\k^{d-1}_{\scriptscriptstyle{E}}\x^{d-1}_{\scriptscriptstyle{E}}$ is the Euclidean scalar product.

 There exists a commonly used integral representation of the AdS Schwinger functions called “split representation" \cite{ruhl,pene,pene0,taronna}; it may be obtained by first representing the Legendre function of the second kind $Q$ as a Mehler-Fock transform of the corresponding Legendre function of the first kind $P$ \cite{Bateman,myself} and then expanding $P$ in plane waves on the Lobachevsky manifold \cite{bm,schaeffer}.

-The advantage of the representation (\ref{JJG}) is that it has admits a counterpart on the reals that may be obtained by Wick rotation while the split representation cannot be Wick-rotated.
+The advantage of the representation (\ref{JJG}) is that it has admits a counterpart on the reals that may be obtained by Wick rotation while the split representation cannot be Wick-rotated (see appendix \ref{aapb}).
 Here is the corresponding representation of the Feynman propagator of the Klein-Gordon operator $\Box+m^2_\lambda$ in the real manifold $AdS_M$:

 where

 is the Feynman propagator of the Klein-Gordon operator $\Box_M+m^2$ in a $(d-1)$-dimensional Minkowski spacetime $M_{d-1}$.
 The verification that this expression is indeed a propagator is easy but also instructive: